-- ART 318 Alternative Process 4 hours.
-This course is an introduction to alternative methods of black & white printing.
-Students learn the basics of negative enlargement, including an introduction to digital imaging and manipulation as well as theories of negative scales.
-The course also covers paper, sensitization and the different chemistry involved in each of the processes.
-Printing methods include cyanotype, Van Dyke brown, kallitype, gum bichromate, platinum/palladium and printing out paper.
+- ART 319 Color Photography 4 hours.
+Students learn C41 film processing and RA4 chromogenic print processing using a 30" x 40" color processor with an emphasis on mastering color correction in shooting and printing situations, including daylight, tungsten, flash and fluorescent light sources.
+Students are encouraged to use color experimentally, such as night photography, painting with light, manipulating development, large format printing and durations printing.
 Prerequisite: ART 218.
 (Fall) - ART 321 View Camera 4 hours.
-This course introduces students to black and white darkroom photography through the use of large-format cameras.
-Using monorail, 4x5 view cameras students learn the mechanics of the camera, develop new sheet film and make silver gelatin prints.
-Through lectures on contemporary artists, videos and related readings, students begin to synthesize technique and concept by developing their own projects.
-View cameras are provided.
-Prerequisite: ART 218. - ART 322 Advanced Digital Photography 4 hours.
-This course provides an opportunity for students to go deeper into the digital skills they acquired in the introductory photography course.
-Advanced digital editing, including tablet use, Photoshop, and layers and masks, offer students the possibility of creating seamless manipulations and the opportunity to explore the full potential of the digital platform.
-These techniques are presented through discussion of contemporary practice and culture.
-Prerequisite: ART 218. - ART 323 Studio Lighting 2 hours.
+This course is an introduction to the view camera, large format photographic imaging.
+Each student in the class will be issued a 4"x5" view camera, provided by the photography department.
+The view camera is a unique photographic tool, with a multitude of commercial and creative possibilities.
+Through the course of the semester, student will learn the mechanical properties of the camera, and how to use these properties to elevate their creative potential.
+Also, students will be introduced to some theories and techniques of negative making, including the zone system, and other methods of film exposure and development.
+As the semester progresses, various printing techniques will be introduced designed to help students maximize the potential of the camera and their own photographic visions.
+Prerequisite: ART 218. - ART 322 Digital Photography 4 hours.
+This is a course in the fundamentals of digital photography, designed for students with intermediate to advanced experience in "chemical" photography.
+Students will learn basic skills in imaging software (Adobe Photoshop), shooting with digital cameras, scanning and digital output, and then learn to apply these skills in conceptual art practice.
+Digital imaging will be explored in the context of photographic history, as well as contemporary art practice and theory. - ART 323 Studio Lighting 2 hours.
 Principles of light and the clean-slate nature of the studio will be explored, along with subject, background, and studio tools.
 Digital camera fluency will provide necessary feedback.
 A self-directed project is required.
 Prerequisite: ART 218. - ART 324 Contemporary Photographic Practice 4 hours.
 This course explores the role of the contemporary photographer as maker, critic and organizer.
 Emphasis is placed on research and writing in conjunction with image making.
 As an introduction to independent studio work, students are expected to produce work regularly and critique of new work takes place every other week.
 Prerequisite: ART 218. - ART 325 Advanced Print Media 4 hours.
 An extensive investigation into the traditional and non-traditional uses of materials and processes that grow out of the concepts inherent in kinetic, photographic and electronic printmaking processes.
 The focus is on issues involving specific forms of print media (book, print-suite, single print, mass production, CD-ROM, print installation).
-Time and instruction provided help to deepen students experience in one or more printmaking processes including etching, lithography, woodcut, and digital inkiet technologies.
+Time and instruction provided help to deepen students experience in one or more printmaking processes including etching, lithography, woodcut, and digital inkjet technologies.
 Content varies from instructor to instructor.
 At least one Sophomore Design, Video/Sonic, or Print Media Studio is required or permission of instructor.
 ART 225 highly recommended.
 May be repeated once for credit.
-(Fall and Spring) - ART 328 Artists Multiples 4 hours.
-This advanced course explores ideas about artists' books and a wide range of printed multiple forms including objects, installations, CD-ROM and DVD.
-The notion of the multiple is explored in contrast to the traditional fine art print.
-Offset printing, traditional processes, and new emerging technologies will be utilized to produce work.
-Ideas inherent to the process of printmaking such as reproduction, translation, synthesis, remixing, proofing, recombination and collage will form the basis for discussion and inquiry
+(Fall and Spring)